-All CUNY physical anthropology students participate in the NYCEP training program, while fulfilling the requirements of the CUNY Graduate Center PhD Program in Anthropology.
+All CUNY biological anthropology students participate in the NYCEP training program, while fulfilling the requirements of the CUNY Graduate Center PhD Program in Anthropology.
 In brief, students undertake 60 credits of course work during the first three years of their graduate training, followed by focused research on their dissertation topic.
 All students have an advisor/mentor from the start of their graduate career.
 In fact, part of the admissions process involves the willingness of a faculty member to serve as such an advisor.
 It is possible for a student to change advisors if their research interests become modified over the course of their graduate studies.

 In the second year, students take the NYCEP course on Professional Development, which introduces them to such topics as the ethical conduct of science, federal regulations for research involving animals and humans, data sharing and ownership, research collaboration and teamwork (especially with investigators in other countries), responsible leadership, conflict of interest, mentor-trainee relationships, successful proposal-writing, effective oral and written presentation of research results, the publication process and peer review, and the job-search and tenure-promotion process.
 This course meets biweekly on Friday afternoons over the course of a full year; in alternate weeks advanced students, faculty and visitors present talks about current research in the NYCEP Seminar, which is attended by all NYCEP students and faculty.
 Prospective students who visit us are encouraged to visit on Friday afternoon in order to attend a session and meet numerous faculty and students at one time; please arrange in advance with a faculty member.
 After all course requirements are completed in the third year, students must present and defend a dissertation research proposal.